dfloer/OpenCity2k/Examples & Utilities/README.md

 This folder contains some examples and utilities that do useful things and also illustrate how to manipulate city data.

 ## Things
- - `city_report.py`: Command line utility to print a summary of the city to stdout.\
+ - `city_report.py`: Command line utility to print a summary of the city to stdout.

-    Args:
+    Command line arguments:
    - `-i`/`--input`: input .sc2 to open and generate the report on.
  - `city_preview.py`: Command line utility to create a full-resolution preview image of a city.\
-    Args:
+    Currently very much a work in progress, but the basics of rendering a city mostly work.

+    Command line arguments:
     - `-i`/`--input`: input .sc2 to open and generate the image of.
     - `-o`/`--output`: where to save the output png.
 Just the filename, will append extension itself.
     - `-s`/`--sprites`: directory containing the sprites.
 Currently only works with large (32 x 17px tile size) sprites.
 These can be generates using `sprite_parse.py`.